benjaminjack/benjaminjack.github.io/_drafts/python-cpp-tests.md

 pybind11_add_module(python_cpp_example ${SOURCES} "${SOURCE_DIR}/bindings.cpp")
 ```

-Next, rather than run CMake directly, we're going to configure python's `setuptools` to build our package automatically via `setup.py`.
+That's all we need to instruct CMake to build our extension module.
+Rather than run CMake directly, however, we're going to configure python's `setuptools` to build our package automatically via `setup.py`.

 ### Building with `setuptools`
 On its own, `setup.py` will not build an extension module with a CMake-based build system.
 We have to define a custom build command.
 The code I'm presenting here was largely taken from the `cmake_example` repository.
 First, add these two class definitions to `setup.py`.